General (scope, grounds for accelerated procedures, time limits)

 - Manifestly unfounded claims (“Track 4A”) and

 - Claims from nationalities with a recognition rate below 15% (“Track 4B”).
-The countries currently listed are: Albania, Algeria, Angola, Armenia, Belarus, Bosnia and Herzegovina, Brazil, Chile, Colombia, Cuba, Georgia, Ghana, Honduras, India, Israel, Kazakhstan, Kyrgyzstan, Kosovo, North Macedonia, Mexico, Mozambique, Morocco, Moldavia, Mongolia, Montenegro, Nepal, Peru, Philippines, Serbia, Sri Lanka, South Africa, Thailand, Tunisia, Ukraine, USA, Uzbekistan, Venezuela and Vietnam.
+The countries currently listed are: Albania, Algeria, Armenia, Belarus, Bolivia, Bosnia and Herzegovina, Brazil, Chile, Colombia, Cuba, Djibouti, Georgia, Great Britain, India, Israel, Kosovo, North Macedonia, Mexico, Mozambique, Morocco, Moldova, Mongolia, Montenegro, Peru, Philippines, Serbia, South Africa, Thailand, USA, and Vietnam.

 Under the Aliens Act, there is a basis for handling manifestly unfounded claims in an accelerated procedure.
 The Migration Agency may issue an immediately enforceable return order “if it is obvious that there are no grounds for asylum and that a residence permit is not to be granted on any other grounds.”